KankakeeCommunityCollege/library/_accordions/policies-acquisitions.md

 ### Areas of Instruction
 {: .typography__h3 }

-Once every five years, prior to program review, the library staff members focus on an area of instruction.
-Annually, faculty members in twelve areas of instruction are contacted to assist in reviewing unused, worn or dated material.
-Those same members are then asked to select new materials based on their suggestions and lists of positively reviewed materials.
-Materials lists are derived from current syllabi for courses and research assignments in courses.
+ Once every five years, prior to program review, the library staff members focus on each area of instruction.
+Annually, faculty members in twelve areas of instruction are contacted to assist in reviewing unused, worn or dated material and in selecting new materials.
+Current syllabi and research assignments in courses are also used in the materials selection process.

 ### Periodicals
 {: .typography__h3 }

 Suggestions for additions and deletions to the periodical collection are requested of faculty each spring.
 Copies of the library list of periodicals may be searched through the KCC Primo Catalog.

-## Non-Print Materials
+### Non-Print Materials
-{: .typography__h2 }
+{: .typography__h3 }

 Non-print materials, in particular DVD/video cassette recordings, must first be requested for preview.
 Timelines and procedures are detailed on the form.